 You can use our free model domestic building contract when planning to build a new home.
 The contract balances your and your client’s rights and obligations.
 If a dispute arises, the contract provides a clear path to the requirements of the law.

-Download a copy of the Building contract for new homes (Word, 1.2MB)
+Download the Building contract for new homes (Word, 1.2MB)

 Where to next: